Disease Guide ·Dental Disease ·2026

 Pre-Existing Dental Issues

-If your vet noted dental tartar, gingivitis, or any oral issues before enrollment, dental claims may be excluded as pre-existing.
-Even a routine exam note mentioning mild tartar can be used to deny coverage.
-Enroll your cat while young, before any dental notes appear in the medical record.
+If your vet noted tartar, gingivitis, or oral issues before enrollment, dental claims may be excluded as pre-existing.
+Even mild notes can deny coverage.
+Enroll young, before dental notes appear in records.

 🇺🇸 US Pet Insurance Guide